 =myTable[@Total] or =myTable[@[Total Value]

-To reference multiple columns the syntax is similar.
+To reference multiple columns, the syntax is similar.

 The reference above shows how to sum the columns from Food to Other from the example data.
-To create a relative multi-column reference it is necessary to remove the outer square brackets.
+This is an absolute column reference.

 =SUM([@Food]:[@Other]) or =SUM(myTable[@Food]:myTable[@Other])